ymcui/Eval-on-NN-of-RC/README.md

-# Empirical Evaluation on Current Neural Networks on Cloze-style Reading Comprehension
+# Empirical Evaluation on Current Neural Networks of Cloze-style Reading Comprehension

 **Note that, this repository will be updated irregularly**